 We know that hikers tend to be more playful than simply walking down paths, so we made sure to test these shoes out while monkeying around on boulders and tackling flat, steep, easy, and rough terrain.
 We went on and off trail, and made a point to jog a few miles in each while carrying a small daypack to test trail running capability.
 We also loaded up a backpack and hit the trails to see how each handles a medium load.
 Finally, as a minor consideration, we looked at style.
 If you like to end your day hikes with friends at the local watering hole, a subtle, slim design is more discreet and less likely to announce to everyone that you were just on a hike.

-The longevity of a shoe is best determined by hiking until they fall apart.
-With a testing period of three months and ten pairs of shoes, we didn't hit the 300+ mile mark when shoes begin to break down.
-Instead, we inspected each shoe at the end of the trial period for any damage like loose stitching, rips in the upper, and wear on the soles.
+A shoe's durability is best decided by hiking until the shoe falls apart.
+Unfortunately, our test period doesn't last long enough to see the entire lifespan of each shoe, so we had to do some extra sleuthing and base our score off inspection of the shoe and by researching other consumers' claims.
+We inspected each shoe at the end of the trial period for any damage like loose stitching, rips in the upper, and wear on the soles.
 We also checked for weaknesses and potential problem areas down the road, such as stitch quality and a number of seams in high flex areas, the design of the toe cap, and upper burliness.
 For insight on their long-term durability, we scoured hundreds of online reviews looking for consistent patterns of wear and shoe failure.
 Lastly, we consulted our friends and fellow hikers on the trails about their experience with certain brands and models.